Tests of Standard Cosmology in Horava Gravity and Bayesian Evidence for a Closed Universe, and the Hubble Tension

-In this paper, we test the spatially non-flat universe in standard cosmology in the context of Ho\v{r}ava gravity, which has been proposed as a renormalizable, higher-derivative, Lorentz-violating quantum gravity model without ghost problems, due to the high-energy (UV) Lorentz-symmetry violations from different scaling dimensions for space and time {\it \`{a} la} Lifshitz, DeWitt, and Ho\v{r}ava \cite{Lifs:1941,DeWi:1967,Hora:2009}.
+In this paper, we test the spatially {\it non-flat} universe in standard cosmology in the context of {Ho\v{r}ava gravity}.
 A peculiar property of the cosmology based on Ho\v{r}ava gravity is that the spatially-curved universe may be more ``natural" due to contributions from higher spatial derivatives.
 For the spatially-flat universe, on the other hand, the usual FLRW {\it background} cosmology in Ho\v{r}ava gravity \cite{Frie:1922,Lema:1927} is the same as in GR and hence there are no observable differences in the data analysis which means the same (background) tensions in LCDM model.
 In other words, Ho\v{r}ava gravity is a ``natural laboratory" for the tests of the spatially non-flat universe in standard cosmology.

-Recently, it has been found \cite{DiVa:2019,Hand:2019,DiVa:2020,eBOS:2020} that the tensions get worse in LCDM as $-\Omega_k$ increases, {\it i.e}, a rather lower value of Hubble constant for a closed universe ($\Omega_k<0$), which is preferred in the recent Planck CMB data \cite{Planck:2018}.
+Recently, it has been found \cite{DiVa:2019,Hand:2019,DiVa:2020,eBOS:2020} that the tensions get worse in LCDM as $-\Omega_k$ increases, {\it i.e}, a rather lower value of Hubble constant for a closed universe ($\Omega_k<0$), which is preferred in the recent Planck CMB data \cite{Planck:2018}, {without being combined with lensing and Baryon Acoustic Oscillations (BAO)}.
 In this paper, we show that the situation in Ho\v{r}ava gravity is the opposite, {\it i.e.}, tensions get better with an increasing $-\Omega_k$, due to some non-linear corrections from (spatial) higher-derivative terms.
-From an MCMC analysis with observational data, including BAO, we obtain (a) preference of a ``closed" universe and (b) reduction of the Hubble tension for our two \Ho-gravity based cosmological models {\bf A} and {\bf B}, depending on the choice of parametrization, with ``very strong" and ``strong" Bayesian evidence, respectively, against the standard, spatially-flat, LCDM cosmological model.
+From an MCMC analysis with the observational data, including BAO, we obtain (a) preference of a {\it closed} universe and (b) reduction of the Hubble tension for our two \Ho-gravity based cosmological models {\bf A} and {\bf B}, depending on the choice of parametrization, with ``very strong" and ``strong" Bayesian evidences, respectively, against the standard, spatially-flat, LCDM cosmological model.